osmangoninahid/flaskipy/README.rst

 Flaskipy
 ========

-Flaskipy CLI will help you to create a RESTFul backend backend including `PostgreSQL <https://www.postgresql.org/>`__.
+Flaskipy CLI will help you to create a RESTFul backend including `PostgreSQL <https://www.postgresql.org/>`__.

 Table of Contents